Research

 Book Chapters

-Kilgus, S. P., Dart, E. H., Vengurlekar, I. N., & Kangavary, A. (In Press).
+Kilgus, S. P., Dart, E. H., Vengurlekar, I. N., & Kangavary, A. (2026).
 Progress monitoring within a culturally responsive evaluation framework.
 In J. Twyford, K. Eklund, E. Dowdy, R. Kamphaus, & C. R. Reynolds (Eds.), Culturally informed approaches to behavioral and educational assessment.
 Guilford Publishing.

 Kilgus, S. P., & Vengurlekar, I. N. (In Progress).
 Interventions for students at risk for internalizing problems.
 In D. N. Miller (Ed.), Supporting students with internalizing problems: school-based identification, intervention, and mental health promotion.
 Guilford Publishing.